andrejjh/andrejjh.github.io/duneToI.md

 : metal formed by the growing of jasmium crystals in duraluminum; noted for extreme tensile strength in relationship to weight.
 Name derives from its common use in collapsible structures that are opened by “fanning” them out.

 <a id="FAUFRELUCHES"></a>FAUFRELUCHES
 : the rigid rule of class distinction enforced by the Imperium.
-“A place for every man and every man in his place.
+“A place for every man and every man in his place."

 <a id="FEDAYKIN"></a>FEDAYKIN
 : Fremen death commandos; historically: a group formed and pledged to give their lives to right a wrong.